Summertree: Plot

 Jerry's streak of bad luck continues when Marvis's older brother is killed in Vietnam and Marvis takes his anger out on Jerry, ending their relationship.
 Next, Tony, having just returned from Vietnam wearing his Marine uniform, comes to Vanetta's apartment while she is out, and tells Jerry that Vanetta promised to wait for him.
 When Vanetta comes home, Jerry leaves to let her and Tony deal with their personal issues.
 Jerry buys an old Ford Falcon and plans to flee to Canada to evade the draft.
 Vanetta, torn between Tony and Jerry, decides not to accompany Jerry to Canada.

 The night before Jerry is supposed to report for his induction physical, he visits his parents to tell them he is going to Canada and to say goodbye.
 After a family argument, Herb appears to accept his decision, but urges him to have his car inspected for safety at the local gas station the next day, and even buys him a set of new tires.
 While Jerry looks at some road maps, he overhears Herb attempting to bribe the gas station mechanic to disable Jerry's car so it cannot run for a few days, in order to prevent Jerry's departure.
 Jerry bursts into tears and drives his car out of the station into another car being towed by a tow truck.

 In the final scene, Herb and Ruth go to bed as their bedroom television broadcasts news footage of action in Vietnam.
 As they close their eyes, the television shows a close-up of a dying Jerry being carried away by fellow soldiers.

 Production

 Michael Douglas had been cast in the original play on Broadway but was fired from his role and replaced with David Birney.
 His father Kirk Douglas bought the rights to the play and filmed it with his son in the lead he lost.

 The title refers to a tree house that Jerry returns to sit in.
+The original play by Ron Cowen went by "Summer Tree" until director Lloyd Richards suggested the change.

 During the low-budget production, Brenda Vaccaro and Michael Douglas initially shared the same trailer, then began a six-year relationship.

 She guest starred twice with him in The Streets of San Francisco, playing a rookie cop in season 1, episode 15, and a hit-woman in season 3, episode 2, during that time.